dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/containerd.md

-- Support preheating for harbor with self-signed certificates, you need to change the `manager.config.job.preheat.tls` configuration, `/etc/certs/yourdomain.crt` is a harbor self-signed certificate configuration file.
+- Support preheating for harbor with self-signed certificates, you need to change the `manager.config.job.preheat.tls` configuration, `/etc/certs/yourdomain.crt` is the harbor self-signed certificate configuration file.
   If you want to bypass TLS verification, please set `insecureSkipVerify` to `true`.

 - Support dragonfly as registry of containerd for harbor with self-signed certificates, you need to change the `client.config.proxy.registryMirror` configuration and `seedClient.config.proxy.registryMirror` configuration, `https://yourdomain.com` is the harbor service address, `/etc/certs/yourdomain.crt` is the harbor self-signed certificate configuration file.

-- Set the configuration of the containerd for harbor with self-signed certificates, you need to change the `client.dfinit.config.containerRuntime.containerd.registries` configuration, `yourdomain.com` is harbor registry host addr and `https://yourdomain.com` is the Harbor service address.
+- Set the configuration of the containerd for harbor with self-signed certificates, you need to change the `client.dfinit.config.containerRuntime.containerd.registries` configuration, `yourdomain.com` is harbor registry host address, `https://yourdomain.com` is the Harbor service address.
   `skipVerify` set to `true` means to skip TLS verification.

 ```yaml